Please Please Me

 Please Please Me Complete Mono Run HERE

 This is the Very first showing of the Stereo playing surface which would go on to be pressed on all 60's and early 70's Pressings.
-This has the Matrix number / denomination of YEX 95-1 coupled with the fabled earliest 1 G mother which the Gold Stereos have, along with the 3rd, and some issues of the 4th and 5th T1 presses below.
-These were EMI in-house and weren't available to the public so is only shown here for curiosity's sake.
+This has the Matrix number / denomination of YEX 95-1 coupled with the fabled earliest 1 G mother which the Gold Stereos have below.
+These were EMI in-house and weren't available to the public.
+This was featured in the Record Collector Magazine Oct 23 (No.549) issue under "Most Wanted".

 The flip side of these test "White Label - Not For Sale" - pieces of vinyl have a test tone that plays continually and has a matrix denomination of LPFB 2 pressed on the vinyl on the dead wax / run off.